lammertb/libhttp/docs/Building.md

 make clean slib WITH_CPP=1 WITH_LUA=1 WITH_WEBSOCKET=1
 ```
 Build the static and shared libraries.
-The *WITH_CPP* make option is to include the CivetServer class.
+The *WITH_CPP* make option is to include the LibHTTPServer class.
 The additional make options configure the library just as it would the application.

 The *slib* option should be done on a separate clean build as position